September 4, 2017. Taipei.

-1. “Plastic is not evil, it’s just being used in the wrong way,” said Dasdy Lin, Sustainability Consultant at the Plastics Industry Development Center (PIDC), a government-supported plastics think tank.
+1. “Plastic is not evil, it’s just being used in the wrong way,” said Dasdy Lin, Plastics Industry Development Center (PIDC), government-supported plastics think tank.

 “It’s such a valuable material that can be recycled several times [though the quality decreases each time it is recycled], but it’s usually used one-time, like for utensils, and that’s really a waste of value in plastic point of view.
 So, in order to use plastic in the right way, you first design a product to make it easy to recycle and that uses only one kind of plastic, so in the end when you put it in the recycling bin, it can be re-collected and used again.”

 2. “There is inertia in the existing system,” said Tammy Turner, leading permaculturist and educator in Taiwan.
 “Inertia is a characteristic of habit, things we do without thinking, that we do over and over again, that become a force in and of itself.
 You have to ask yourself, at what point do you intervene?
 I’ve always believed in the bottom-up—that’s the only real way to make a change.
 Recycling is only a transitional phase from a permaculture point of view.”